vmware-tanzu/velero/site/content/docs/v0.8.1/faq.md

 ## When is it appropriate to use Ark instead of etcd's built in backup/restore?

 Etcd's backup/restore tooling is good for recovering from data loss in a single etcd cluster.
-For example, it is a good idea to take a backup of etcd prior to upgrading etcd istelf.
+For example, it is a good idea to take a backup of etcd prior to upgrading etcd itself.
 For more sophisticated management of your Kubernetes cluster backups and restores, we feel that Ark is generally a better approach.
 It gives you the ability to throw away an unstable cluster and restore your Kubernetes resources and data into a new cluster, which you can't do easily just by backing up